-On or after January 1, 2020, no component shall exceed a leak of total hydrocarbons greater than or equal to 50,000 ppmv during an ARB Executive Officer inspection as determined in accordance with US EPA Reference Method 21 (October 1, 2017), excluding the use of PID instruments.
+No component shall exceed a leak of total hydrocarbons greater than or equal to 50,000 ppmv during a CARB Executive Officer inspection as determined in accordance with US EPA Reference Method 21 (October 1, 2017) as specified in section 95669(b).

+The failure of an owner or operator to repair leaks within the timeframes specified in this subarticle shall constitute a violation of this subarticle.

+The following provisions apply to inspections conducted by the owner or operator:

-The failure of an owner or operator to repair leaks within the timeframes specified in this subarticle during any inspection period shall constitute a violation of this subarticle.
+The failure of an owner or operator to repair leaks within the timeframes specified in this subarticle shall constitute a violation of this subarticle.

-Except for the fourth (4th) quarterly inspection of each calendar year, leaks discovered during an operator conducted inspection shall not constitute a violation if the leaking components are repaired within the timeframes specified in this subarticle.
+Leaks discovered during an operator conducted inspection shall not constitute a violation if the leaking components are repaired within the timeframes specified in this subarticle.